slowrunner/Carl/Examples/nyumaya/README.md

 ```

 # === Performance ===
 - Processor Load: +0.1 15 minute average (10% of one core)
+  (cost of 0.4 hours playtime or about 20-25mA battery load)
 - Far-field recognition of normal voice and whisper (in quiet room)
 - Hotword recognized over background speech
   (spoken at same volume as background TV news)